-- Dr. Nai of The Clones of Bruce Lee may have been influenced by Thomas Edison; he's a mad scientist who actually has other people do all the inventing for him, such as a vegetation-destroyer, while he wears a business suit and yells at his scientists to invent faster.
+- The Clones of Bruce Lee: Dr. Nai may have been influenced by Thomas Edison; he's a mad scientist who actually has other people do all the inventing for him, such as a vegetation-destroyer, while he wears a business suit and yells at his scientists to invent faster.

 - Black Sheep (2007): Though Astrid Rush is ostensibly trying to create genetically enhanced sheep, she's rather happy to find an instance of a man turning into a weresheep.
 And there was that thing about leeches.

-- Dr. Rochelle in The Return of Swamp Thing, who is more interested about causing mutations than researching the key to eternal life like his boss would want him to.
+- The Return of Swamp Thing: Dr. Rochelle is more interested in causing mutations than researching the key to eternal life like his boss would want him to.

-- Dr. Herbert West from Re-Animator, who is driven Faustially to perfect his corpse-resurrecting Re-Agent formula.
+- Re-Animator: Dr. Herbert West is driven Faustially to perfect his corpse-resurrecting Re-Agent formula.

-- Doctor Catheter in Gremlins 2: The New Batch, played to the hilt by Christopher Lee.
+- Gremlins 2: The New Batch: Doctor Catheter, played to the hilt by Christopher Lee.
 Interestingly he subverts it later on when he rejects his experiments as immoral, and vows that he will not commit cruel genetic experiments on animals again.

 - The Mosquito Coast starring Harrison Ford is a non-Science Fiction example.
 Ford plays an engineer who specializes in refrigeration technology; only problem is, most people already have fridges and air conditioners.
 So he moves his whole family out to the jungle in the middle of nowhere and builds a giant refrigeration machine just so his talents will be better appreciated.
 This isn't enough to satisfy his budding megalomania, so he goes on a quest to show a block of ice to some reclusive tribals who have never seen it, presumably so everyone would ooh an ahh over it and him.

-- Since Forbidden Planet is Shakespeare's The Tempest IN SPACE!, the wizard Prospero is replaced by the (mad) scientist Dr. Morbius.
+- Forbidden Planet, being Shakespeare's The Tempest IN SPACE!, replaces the mad wizard Prospero with the mad scientist Dr. Morbius.
 He's discovered the relics of an ancient alien civilization, one of which boost his intelligence to far greater heights than those puny mortals around him could possibly comprehend, do you hear me!
 Wah ha ha ha!
 He started out as a philologist.

-- Dr. Heller from Mystery Men is on the side of justice... but definitely not right in the head.
+- Mystery Men: Dr. Heller is on the side of justice, but definitely not right in the head.
 Lampshaded when the Bowler criticizes their decision to call on him for help:

 The Bowler: See, this is why a mad scientist is generally not preferable to a garden-variety regular scientist.

-- Dr. Robert in La Piel Que Habito (The Skin I Live In) is a plastic surgeon who lost his wife in a automobile fire and seeks solace in recreating her appearance on an unwilling victim.
+- La piel que habito: Dr. Robert is a plastic surgeon who lost his wife in a automobile fire and seeks solace in recreating her appearance on an unwilling victim.

 - In Scanners II: The New Order, Dr. Morse uses his neurological research institute to enslave psychics with his dangerous drugs and use them for Commander Forrester's megalomaniac purposes.

-- Count Rugen from The Princess Bride.
-While he isn't technically a scientist in the modern sense, he does treat torture as a science, having built a complex machine for "sucking the life" from his victims x number of years at a time.
+- The Princess Bride: While Count Rugen isn't technically a scientist in the modern sense, he does treat torture as a science, having built a complex machine for "sucking the life" from his victims x number of years at a time.
 After he sucks a year of life out of Wesley he even asks Wesley how it felt, for the sake of his "research".

 Rugen (pen poised over paper): And remember: this is for posterity, so... be honest.

-- The Frontier Doctor in The Cars That Ate Paris enjoys lobotomising his patients, and Victorian Herr Doktor Dobbin collects and measures the skulls of criminals like Mad Dog Morgan.
+- The Cars That Ate Paris: The Frontier Doctor enjoys lobotomising his patients, and Victorian Herr Doktor Dobbin collects and measures the skulls of criminals like Mad Dog Morgan.

 - In Avengers: Age of Ultron, Tony Stark tells Bruce Banner that they need to own up to the fact that they both are mad scientists as his justification for going through with creating the Vision.

-- Dr Wu in Jurassic World angrily denies the trope when the Indominus rex appears to have Gone Horribly Wrong but we discover there's plenty of justification for it in his case, as he was secretly creating a dinosaur to demonstrate the potential of weaponised hybrids.
+- Jurassic World: Dr Wu angrily denies the trope when the Indominus rex appears to have Gone Horribly Wrong but we discover there's plenty of justification for it in his case, as he was secretly creating a dinosaur to demonstrate the potential of weaponised hybrids.

-- In the B-Movie Spiders II: Breeding Ground, a mad geneticist named Dr. Grbac is having people kidnapped by the corrupt crew of a cargo transport ship to implant them with Giant Spider eggs.
+- Spiders II: Breeding Ground: A mad geneticist named Dr. Grbac is having people kidnapped by the corrupt crew of a cargo transport ship to implant them with Giant Spider eggs.
 He gets Hoist by His Own Petard.

-- In the 2016 reboot of Ghostbusters Jillian Holtzmann, the one who builds all their gadgets, probably qualifies.
-Given her total disregard for safety procedures, her habit of making new weapons with no discernible purpose (what do they need a laser bear-trap that sends ghosts to Michigan for?), and when Patty shows up with a hearse she's excited at the possibility of there being a dead body in the back ("do you know how many uses that could have?") and later paints said hearse white and bolts a siren and a nuclear reactor to the top.
+- Ghostbusters (2016): Jillian Holtzmann, the one who builds all their gadgets, has no regard for safety procedures, habitually makes new weapons with no discernible purpose (what do they need a laser bear-trap that sends ghosts to Michigan for?), and when Patty shows up with a hearse is excited at the possibility of there being a dead body in the back ("do you know how many uses that could have?") and later paints said hearse white and bolts a siren and a nuclear reactor to the top.
 While Rowan uses the other Ghostbusters' research to make devices that summon ghosts in an attempt to get revenge at the world.

 - In Batman v Superman: Dawn of Justice, Lex Luthor is both a gifted scientist and extremely mad, going so far as to use the knowledge and resources of a Kryptonian ship downed during General Zod's attack on Metropolis and the corpse of Zod himself to do a Dr. Frankenstien and create Doomsday, an almost unstoppble killing machine.

-- Doctor Moreau, probably one of the best well-known Mad Scientists in pop culture, appears in several films, most notably Island of Lost Souls (1932) played by Charles Laughton, in The Island of Doctor Moreau (1977) played by Burt Lancaster and The Island of Doctor Moreau (1996) played by Marlon Brando.
+- Doctor Moreau, probably one of the best well-known Mad Scientists in pop culture, appears in several films, most notably Island of Lost Souls (1932) played by Charles Laughton, in The Island of Dr. Moreau (1977) played by Burt Lancaster and The Island of Dr. Moreau (1996) played by Marlon Brando.
 In all films is a crazy scientist trying to turn animals into humans.

 - Nightwish: The professor eventually takes his students captive to force them to cooperate with his dangerous experiments to investigate ghost activity.
 He even fatally stabs his assistant in the gut when he threatens to expose what the professor is doing.

-- Dr. Heller is allied with the Mystery Men.
-However, the downsides of having a mad scientist as an ally are touched on.
+- Mystery Men: Dr. Heller is allied with the Mystery Men, but the downsides of having a mad scientist as an ally are touched on.

 Dr. Heller: I don't make any lethal weapons.
 Everything I make is completely nonlethal.